Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: User Study Results

 \subsection{Suggestions}

 We asked our participants about the responsible stakeholders for accessibility and security/privacy of web services.
-In this multiple-choice question, several entities came up including: website developers (77\%), policymakers (48\%), end-users (24\%), accessibility evaluation designers (18\%), and AT designers (15\%).
+In this multiple-choice question, several entities came up including website developers (n=77), policymakers (n=48), end-users (n=24), accessibility evaluation designers (n=18), and AT designers (n=15).

 In addition, in response to Q4.2 in which we listed a set of recommendations (based on our system studies), all participants thought that at least one of our suggestions would help to improve user experience.
-For example, 79\% of participants believe accessibility-by-design in websites would help their experience.
+For example, over half of the participants believed that accessibility-by-design (n=79) in websites or more accessibility testing in websites(n=50) would help their experience.
 Figure \ref{fig:Which of the these recommendation do you think would help improve your experience online} shows the popularity of other recommendations.
 We discuss these in Section 7 at length.